goynang/noonoo/README.md

 Tools, libraries, and what not to think about using
 ---------------------------------------------------

-* Knockout.js to simplify the data-binding needs (or maybe something like react?)
-* WebComponents (standard stuff rather than custom stuff) or Knockout.js 3.2's components?
+* WebComponents (standard stuff rather than custom stuff)?
-* Socket.io for real time coolness (or something via knockout.js or similar?)
 * Native JS to replace jQuery where possible (or maybe zepto.js?) - what about jQueryUI?
-* Radius for simpler templating (bit like JSP action files)
+* React?
+Vue?
+Angular?

 TODOs
 -----